RafalManka/LibGDX-Dagger2/README.md

 }
 ```

 - Now declare your ScreenModule.
-I took player as an example of an object that is instantiated
+I took mapHandler as an example of an object that is instantiated
 once per every screen, but depending on you requirements this can be something else entirely.
 ```java
 @Module